mystatus/covid19-reports/README.md

 #### Running

-Migrations will automatically be run on app startup, or they can be manually run with `./migration-run.sh`.
+Migrations will automatically be run on app startup, or they can be manually run with `npm run migration-run`.

 #### Generating

-The recommended way to create a new migration is to run `./migration-generate.sh {name}`, where `{name}` is the name of the migration you want to create.
+The recommended way to create a new migration is to run `npm run migration-generate {name}`, where `{name}` is the name of the migration you want to create.
 The generate script will automatically run migrations to make sure you're up to date, then it will generate a new migration for you in `/server/migrations` with the necessary changes to match your current models.